ye8303019/chrisye.gitbub.io/_posts/2022-03-19-Thoughts_On_PLG.md

    This is the basic outcome that user need from your product.
 Like using Google Ads to acquire leads and using BI tool to understand the core KPI of the business.

 2. Emotional Outcome: how customers want to feel or avoid feeling as a result of executing the core functional outcome Emotional outcome could be someone's feeling after they using the product.
-For example, user feel empowered when they using  Google Ads found a big leads etc.
+For example, user feel empowered when they use Google Ads found a big leads etc.

 3. Social Outcome: how customers want to be perceived by others by using your product For example you show a weekly leads report to your colleagues in fancy charts and structured data, and this makes you more professional in their eyes